 Electronics

-This is your guide to the standard electronics options available for all ACG Custom and Über basses.
+This is your guide to the electronics options available for all ACG Custom and Über basses.

 I use ACG Dual Filter and East Tone UK pre-amps exclusively in all of my basses.